backstage/backstage/docs/features/software-catalog/external-integrations.md

 out to external systems to fetch changes.
 This can be taxing for upstream services and large deployments may get rate limited if too many requests are sent.
-Luckily many external systems provide ETag support to check for changes which usually don't count towards the quota and saves resources both internally and externally.
+Luckily many external systems provide ETag support to check for changes which usually doesn't count towards the quota and saves resources both internally and externally.

 The catalog has built in support for leveraging ETags when refreshing external locations